Miyu Suzuki

-Miyu Suzuki (鈴木 美結, born 8 January 1999) is a Japanese field hockey player.
+Miyu Suzuki (鈴木 美結, Suzuki Miyu) is a Japanese field hockey player.

 Personal life

 Miyu Suzuki was born in the Gifu Prefecture.

-Domestic hockey Career
+Domestic hockey career

 In the Japanese national league, Suzuki represents the Sony HC Bravia Ladies.

 International hockey career

-Suzuki made her senior international debut for the Japanese national team (The Cherry Blossoms) in 2018 at the SOMPO Cup - a four nations competition between Australia, Japan, Korea and the USA, which was held in Osaka.
+Suzuki made her senior international debut for the Japanese national team (The Cherry Blossoms) in 2018 at the SOMPO Cup - a four nations competition between Australia, Japan, Korea and the US, which was held in Osaka.

 FIH Hockey series / FIH World Cup / Nations Cup

 Suzuki was part of the Japanese team competing at the finals of the 2018-19 FIH Hockey Series, held in Hiroshima in June 2019.
-She won a silver medal after Japan was defeated 3-1 in the final against India.
+She won a silver medal after Japan was defeated 3–1 in the final against India.

 Suzuki took part in the 2022 FIH World Cup held in Spain and the Netherlands, where the Japanese team came eleventh, and the 2022 FIH Nations Cup held in Valencia, Spain, where the Japanese team team won Bronze.
 She also competed in the 2023-24 FIH Hockey Women's Nations Cup in Spain, where the Japanese team came fifth, and the 2024-25 FIH Hockey Women's Nations Cup in Santiago de Chile, where Japan came sixth.